Winter Hero Image

 Step 3.
 Know before you go.
 AFTER a weather emergency:

-- Continue checking the 511NY Rideshare special emergency landing page for travel news and updates.
+- Continue checking the 511NY Rideshare emergency landing page for travel news and updates.

-- Continue to travel with caution.
+- Travel with caution.
 Conditions may still be dangerous.
 Check 511NY.org for road and transit conditions.

 - Contact 511NY Rideshare to help you develop a contingency travel plan for the next time a weather emergency hits.

 - Don’t wait!
 Have your car serviced before winter weather hits.
 Have a mechanic check antifreeze, brakes, heater and defroster, tires, and windshield wipers to ensure they are in good shape.
 Keep your gas tank at least half full.